Prairie House

 From left to right:

-- Landing: With sitting area below skylight, and linen closet
+- Landing: With a sitting area and a linen closet

 - Bathroom: With soaking tub & prairie views